Counseling is not an easy job. It looks noble but can be depressing. Still, there are people willing to do the job. But are they happy?

 Another thing I have learned in my – admittedly short – career as a psychologist is that self-care is essential.
 I’m quick to repeat the familiar flight safety instruction to my students and clients (“Put the oxygen mask on yourself first and then help others”), but over time, I’ve realized the value of this advice in the context of my own career.

 It should go without saying that self-care is important for everyone, but even more so for professions like this.
-You cannot pour from an empty cup and not only is an overworked and stressed psychologist an unhappy psychologist, they are liable to make mistakes in their work.
+You cannot pour from an empty cup and not only is an overworked and stressed psychologist an unhappy psychologist, but they are also liable to make mistakes in their work.

 A part of self-care is definitely having a good work-life balance.
 Having fulfilling hobbies and nurturing your personal relationships promotes happiness.
-Knowing how to close both the physical and metaphorical door after your workday is an important part in thriving as a psychologist.
+Knowing how to close both the physical and metaphorical door after your workday is an important part of thriving as a psychologist.